 - Audit & Probity Committee;

-- Appeals Committee;
+- Appeals Committee

 - Nominations Committee;

-- Membership Committee;
+- Membership Committee

 - Disciplinary Committee;

-- Remuneration Committee;
+- Remuneration Committee:

 - Professional Development Board;

 - Finance Committee;

-- Youth Panel,
+- Youth Panel.

 The Youth Panel continue to support CIMSPA's governance structure and whilst they do not have delegated authority from the board, they act in the capacity of youth representatives to ensure that CIMSPA's governance reflects the authentic youth voice.
 A Youth Panel representative attends board meetings (non-voting capacity, by invitation) and provides updates on the panel's activities and offers insight during board discussions.
-A Youth Panel representative is also trialling attending the Audit and Probity Committee to feed in the same youth perspective to other areas of CIMSPA's governance.

-The roles and responsibilities of each committee are set out in more detail in specific Terms of Reference approved by the Trustees, all of the CIMSPA committee and panels Terms of Reference has been reviewed and updated during the year ended 31 March 2022.
+The roles and responsibilities of each committee are set out in more detail in specific Terms of Reference approved by the Trustees, all of the CIMSPA committee and panels Terms of Reference has been reviewed and updated during the year ended 31 March 2023.